The Legend of Zeta & Ozz

-The Legend of Zeta & Ozz (Spanish: La Leyenda de Zeta y Ozz) is a Chilean animated television series created by Jorge Orellana and Juan Pablo Álvarez.
+The Legend of Zeta & Ozz (Spanish: La Leyenda de Zeta y Ozz) is a Chilean animated short series created by Jorge Orellana and Juan Pablo Álvarez.
+It premiered on February 18, 2019, on Cartoon Network in Latin America.

 It was created as a concept in 2017 and exhibited the following year at the Chilemonos animation festival, and was ultimately broadcast in a partnership with Cartoon Network.
 It was awarded best pitch at the Annecy International Animation Film Festival.

 Premise

-Zeta and Ozz are the best friends in the world, very enthusiastic and above all with a great competitive spirit.
-Both want to be the best in everything and see the world around them as if it were a challenge to overcome.
-They are sure that no one can beat them at all and they are willing to prove it anyway, even if that means one failure after another.